By Sam Madden

 A person with a felony on their record of course is barred from having a firearm.
 But according to Chief Flynn what happens is that a person is charged with a felony but they plead down to a misdemeanor to avoid a court trial and thus qualify to have a concealed handgun permit since no felony conviction is on their record.

-Another fallacy that the right likes to point out is that Chicago or other places with strict gun laws proves that stricter gun laws don’t work.
+Another fallacy that the that gun control opponents like to point out is that Chicago or other places with strict gun laws proves that stricter gun laws don’t work.

 Here is the problem with that argument.
 I will use the following example as an analogy.